sadafnazir-lab/Webwarlords-exp-2/Storyboard/README.md

 **1.Story Outline:**

 The standard plate count (SPC) is an estimation of bacterial populations in most types of food products.
 It is a recommended application for detecting sources of contamination by testing line-samples taken at successive stages in the processing.
 The test employs taking samples from food products where contamination is to be detected.
 Samples are diluted in saline/peptone water.
-The dilutions are inoculated on media plates and ithe plates incubated.
-The colony that develops on the plate is presumed to have grown from one bacterium or clump of bacteria in the inoculums.
-The total number of colonies counted on the plates multiplied by the dilution factor represents the number of viable micro-organisms present in the sample tested.

 **2.Story:**

 The process involves preparing media.
 The media and glasswares are sterilized.
 The media transferred to laminar flow after sterilization and poured on plates.
 The plates are than inoculated with samples.
-The inoculated
+The dilutions are inoculated on media plates and ithe plates incubated.
+The colony that develops on the plate is presumed to have grown from one bacterium or clump of bacteria in the inoculums.
+The total number of colonies counted on the plates multiplied by the dilution factor represents the number of viable micro-organisms present in the sample tested.

 **2.1 Set the Visual Stage Description:**